HunterNopen/HunterNopen/README.md

 Hi 👋 My name is Roman Herasymov
 ================================

-Data Scientist & ML | Former Full-Stack Developer
+AI Engineer & Data Scientist | Former Full-Stack Developer
 ---------------------------------

 The force has lead me to you, friend? \